 UPDATE 5 April 2016: This article was originally published in December 2011.
-The bankruptcy application process for people living in England, Wales and Northern Ireland is changing in 2016.
-Visit our bankruptcy changes page for more information.
+The bankruptcy application process for people living in England, Wales and Northern Ireland changed in 2016.

 This week we’re investigating bankruptcy, to tie in with our new guide to personal bankruptcy.
 Today we’re looking at the myths that have grown around bankruptcy.